pavitranew/session-7-rest-ang/README.md

 e.g. `http://localhost:3001/api/pirates/58c0d373d6f9c124b7f768b5`

-###Postman

-Since modelling endpoints is a common task and is rendered difficult by the opaqueness of the http verbs most people use a utility such as [Postman](https://www.getpostman.com/).

 ####Add a Pirate

 We used create() for our import function to add multiple documents to our Pirates Mongo collection.
 Our POST handler uses the same method to add a single Pirate to the collection.
 Once added, the response is the full new Pirate's JSON object.